action-pack/send-mail/readme.md

 </div></h1>

-Action to determine if a tag exists in a repo.
+Action to determine if a tag exists.

 ## Inputs